johnfanv2/LenovoLegionLinux/README.md

 sudo make reloadmodule
 ```

-**For further insturctions, problems, and tests see `Initial Usage Testing` below.
+**For further instructions, problems, and tests see `Initial Usage Testing` below.
 Do them first before a permanent installation.**

 Expected result: